A Comprehensive List of Halal Food and Haram Food.

 Halal food is not just about the way the animal is slaughtered, but also about the way it is raised, fed, and treated during its life.
 Animals that are raised and treated well are believed to produce better quality meat that is healthier and more nutritious.

-Halal food is also important because it promotes ethical and humane treatment of animals.
+Halal food is also important because it promotes the ethical and humane treatment of animals.
 Islam teaches that animals should be treated with kindness, respect, and compassion.

 This means that animals should be treated well during their lives and should be slaughtered in a humane manner.